Beckschen/3D-TransUNet/README.md

 ### Installation

 See scripts/install.sh for installation.
-See [nnUNet](https://github.com/MIC-DKFZ/nnUNet) for self-configuring data preprocession.
+See [nnUNet](https://github.com/MIC-DKFZ/nnUNet) for self-configuring data preprocessing.

 ### Train